Fiji–South Korea relations: History

 The Korean embassy in Fiji notes that "on the international arena such as the United Nations, Fiji has always provided support for Korea, confirming their solidarity and friendship."

 In June 2009, the Fiji Democracy and Freedom Movement, an organisation founded in Australia to campaign for the restoration of democracy in Fiji, protested outside the South Korean embassy in Canberra, asking South Korea to "withdraw support for the military regime".

 Fiji also maintains diplomatic relations with North Korea.
 Fiji first recognised North Korea in 1975, then suspended relations in 1987 "as part of the collective action of the international community" against North Korea's terrorist bombing of Korean Air Flight 858.
 Relations resumed in 2002 within the scope of Fiji's "Look North" policy of greater engagement with Asia.
 In 2012, Fiji became the first Pacific Island country to open a consulate in North Korea.

 State visits

 In May 2014, Fijian President Ratu Epeli Nailatikau visited Seoul.

 Migration

 There are approximately 1,000 Korean residents in Fiji.

 Economic relations

 Trade remains on a low level; in 2011, by November, Korean exports into Fiji were worth about €13.5 million, while Fiji exports to South Korea were worth €11.5 million.
 Nonetheless, the previous month, the two countries had held "their first ever business forum" to promote enhanced trade relations.
 Fiji exports mainly sugar and textiles to Korea.

 An inaugural Fiji-Korea Business Forum and Catalog Exhibition was held in Suva in October 2011, at the initiative of the Korea Trade Investment Promotion Agency, of Investment Fiji, and of the South Korean Embassy in Fiji.
 Its aim was to encourage Korean investment in Fiji, and trade between the two countries.

-Development Cooperation

-KOICA(Korea International Cooperation Agency) Fiji Office has re-opened on the 8th September 2016 as an implementing organization of grant aid and technical cooperation.
-KOICA Fiji Office looks after 12 South Pacific countries including Kiribati, Nauru, Marshall Islands, Tuvalu, Micronesia, Papua New Guinea, Solomon Islands, Cook Islands, Samoa, Tonga, Vanuatu.
-And the three priority sectors for PICs are Sustainable Development against Climate Change(Green Islands), Natural Disasters Management(Safe Islands) and Health and Water Sanitation(Healthy Islands).
-The schemes that KOICA conducts are as follows: